scottcarver/xx-styled/readme.txt

 == Description ==

-This plugin adds a new Block ("xx/styled") and Posttype ("styled") which allows the user to create reusable, themed areas.
-These are called "styled areas."
+This plugin adds a new Block ("xx/styled") and Posttype ("styled") which allows the user to create reusable, themed areas (called "styled areas").

 == Installation ==